I have spent countless hours tasting and testing my recipes to create cakes that are moist, delicious and unique.

 - Lemon Cake with zesty Lemon Buttercream and Lemon Curd (ask to taste the fennel pollen and candied ginger version)

-- Coconut and Lime Cake with a shredded Coconut and zesty Lime Buttercream (a nice alternative to lemon cake)
+- Zesty Lime Cake with Passion Fruit Curd and Coconut Milk Buttercream (a nice exotic alternative to lemon cake)

 - Maple and Pecan Cake with a Crunchy Pecan Praline and Maple Buttercream (a nice alternative to chocolate cake)